srl3630/690-miniproject3/README.md

     python sensors.py --save_dir /path/to/output/folder --runtime 10
     ```

 3. **Configure Sensors:** The script uses JSON to define the sensors and their positions to be attached to the vehicle.
-The default configuration satisfies the following requirements (no `--sensors` argument specified).
+   The default configuration satisfies the following requirements (no `--sensor_config_file` or `sensor_configs`
+   argument specified).
 See [Example Sensor Flag Input](#example-sensor-flag-input) for examples.
 - `Lidar` sensor placed above car, centered
 - `RGB` sensor placed near left headlight
 - `Depth` sensor placed near right headlight

 4. **Output:** The recorded sensor data (videos, LiDAR point clouds) will be saved in the specified output directory.
-The directory structure will be organized by sensor type.
+   The directory structure will be organized by sensor type and fused models.

 ## Command-Line Options